adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 ### Comments on Trust Policies

 We strongly RECOMMEND against accepting emblems resulting in `SIGNED-UNTRUSTED`.
-In such cases, verifiers should aim to authenticate the respective public keys via other, out-of-band methods.
+In such cases, validators should aim to authenticate the respective public keys via other, out-of-band methods.
 This effectively lifts the result to `SIGNED-TRUSTED`.
-Signed emblems are supported for cases of emergency where a PP is able to communicate one or more public key, but might not be able to set up a signing infrastructure linking their assets to a root key.
+Signed emblems are supported for cases of emergency where a PP is able to communicate one or more public key, but might not be able to set up a signing infrastructure linking their bearers to a root key.

 There is no definite guideline on how to choose which keys to trust, i.e., which keys to pass as trusted public key to the verification procedure.
-Some verifiers may have pre-existing trust relationships with some authorities, e.g., military units of a nation state could use the public keys of their nation state or allies.
+Some validators may have pre-existing trust relationships with some authorities, e.g., military units of a nation state could use the public keys of their nation state or allies.
-Other verifiers might be fine with fetching public keys authenticated only by the web PKI.
+Other validators might be fine with fetching public keys authenticated only by the web PKI.

 ## Protection

-Any asset whose address is resolved within context of a valid emblem must be considered to be marked as protected under IHL.
+Any bearer whose address is resolved within context of a valid emblem must be considered to be marked as protected under IHL.
-In certain contexts, this might apply to a wide range of assets.
+In certain contexts, this might apply to a wide range of bearers.
 For example, a router could distribute emblems for its entire address space using ICMP using an IP range.

-Assets MUST only mark as protected what is exposed to potential verifiers.
+Bearers MUST only mark as protected what is exposed to potential validators.
 For example, consider a gateway-router also running an intranet where not every node is internet-connected.
-The router must only distribute emblems for internet-connected nodes to verifiers not within the intranet, but may distribute emblems for the non-internet connected nodes within the intranet.
+The router must only distribute emblems for internet-connected nodes to validators not within the intranet, but may distribute emblems for the non-internet connected nodes within the intranet.
-But at the same time, verifiers must proceed with caution when changing their vantage point.
+But at the same time, validators must proceed with caution when changing their vantage point.
-If malware were to infect that router, it must check if assets now exposed to it are protected, too.
+If malware were to infect that router, it must check if bearers now exposed to it are protected, too.

 # Algorithms